$3.3 billion worth of alcohol sale in one state in

 alcohol use was done at the CSI Rainy Hospital:

-22 patients are currently abstinent and attending regular follow
+currently abstinent and attending regular follow ups.Their case

-ups.Their case notes were analysed to check how long they were in
+notes were analysed to check how long they were in treatment and

 The table is as follows:

 In conclusion, the sale and consumption of alcohol in Tamil Nadu is

 escalating day by day and it raises alarm bells.
 This has become a

 major public health concern.
 The available alcohol treatment